milanconhye/TechMart/README.md

 <h2>Errors, Bugs and Feedback</h2>

 If you come across any of those nasty little things, would like to contribute some ideas towards this project or even if you need some guidance - please do leave a comment and I will try my best to respond as fast as possible.

+<h2>Disclaimer</h2>

+This program was originally submitted to the University of Greenwich and was used as a submission for a coursework.
+If you are a<b>University Student</b> and have a 'similar' or 'identical' coursework, please do not clone, modify or download this repository.
+Your coursework will automatically be penalized according to your universities plagiarism policy.
+Permission to upload this to GitHub has herby granted by the University of Greenwich - 29/09/2016.

 <h2>Licence and Agreement</h2>